 That’s dangerous because you need more and more drugs to get the same effect.
 It may lead you to addiction.

-The problem is that when we develop tolerance to drugs, every time you increase the dosage, you increase the side effects.
+The problem is that when we develop tolerance to drugs, every time we increase the dosage, we increase the side effects.

 Side effects affect you not only physically but also mentally.